Hans Berndtson

-Lieutenant General Hans Göran Berndtson (born 2 July 1945) was a Swedish Army officer.
+Lieutenant General Hans Göran Berndtson (born 2 July 1945) is a retired Swedish Army officer.
 His senior commands include commanding officer of the Middle Army Division, head of the General Training and Management Directorate in the Swedish Armed Forces Headquarters and as Deputy Supreme Commander.

 Early life

 Berndtson was born on 2 July 1945 in Vasa Parish, Gothenburg, Sweden, the son of Birger Berndtson and his wife Ingrid (née Jacobsson).
 Berndtson passed studentexamen in 1966.